Have you ever visited your Japanese friends’ house for a home party or to have a chat over coffee?

 When you entered your Japanese friends’ house, have you ever noticed the pile of something white (shaped like an octagonal pyramid) just by the front door on the both sides?

 Some of you may feel it’s definitely not a house decoration and might have a deeper meaning.
 This article will tell you why Japanese people have these piles near the door and what for.
-It’s time to learn something new thing about Japan!
+It’s time to learn something new about Japan!

 1. ” Morijio” Drives Off Bad Luck or an Evil